Bits and Bobs

 Magnifying Posts: The Nature Trail loop had a few cute little posts with a magnifying lens on top and a sign that encouraged walkers to put a flower or a leaf under it to view it more closely.

-“Oily” appearance of the boggy areas: This is actually so cool.
+“Oily” appearance of the boggy areas: The reason for this is actually so cool.